lsst-sqre/sqr-000/index.rst

 A document index
 ----------------

-From Docushare and the Confluence wikis, we learned that documentation can be easily buried if not indexed from a central, authoritative, reliable and highly visible place.
+From experience with Docushare and the Confluence wikis, we learnt that documentation can be easily buried if not indexed from a central, authoritative, reliable and highly visible place.
 We need to provide a documentation index for DM, likely as part of http://dm.lsst.org.
 The page could be automatically updated by leveraging the GitHub API and individual documents' ``metadata.yaml`` information.
 Ideally, the index would provide facilities for filtering or searching.